 A Courage Brand is a brand that willingly addresses its business fear(s) by:

 - Building faith, then

 What’s behind every thriving Courage Brand?
 A courageous group of internal believers who confront and address (vs suppress) business fears head on.
 They are willing to do the right thing — even when it’s hard — for the greater good of propelling the beliefs of their company forward.

 All of this will be covered in my book, Return on Courage, which will be released in 2017.
 What I've learned from my own book writing journey is that a majority of companies 1) lack courage in business.
-Those who say they are risk adverse, unbeknownst to them, are courage adverse, and 2) lack the necessary training to make courageous decisions in business.
+Those who say they are risk-averse, unbeknownst to them, are courage-averse, and 2) lack the necessary training to make courageous decisions in business.
 Since we don't believe courage, deemed a soft skill (like Emotional Intelligence), has a place in the work place, we were never taught to activate the skill.
 Courage can be taught with practice and training.

 Our company has taken a hard stance on working solely with courageous companies.

 We're wildly passionate about helping willing partners shrink their largest business fears, ultimately transforming them into Courage Brands.